Semantic Indexes for Machine Learning-based Queries over Unstructured Data: Index Construction

 To produce embeddings that perform well across queries, we would ideally sample a diverse set of data records.
 For example, suppose 80\% of a video were empty: selecting frames at random would mostly sample empty frames.
 Selecting frames with a variety of car numbers and positions would be more sample efficient.

-When available, \sn uses a DNN pre-trained on other semantic data to select such diverse points.
-We note that these pre-trained DNNs are widely available, e.g., DNNs pre-trained on ImageNet~\cite{he2016deep} or on large text corpora (BERT)~\cite{devlin2018bert}.
-Pre-trained DNNs produce embeddings that are typically semantically meaningful, although typically not adapted to the specific set of queries.
+When available, \sn uses a pre-trained DNN to select such diverse points.
+These pre-trained DNNs are widely available, e.g., DNNs pre-trained on ImageNet \cite{he2016deep} or on large text corpora (BERT) \cite{devlin2018bert}.
+Pre-trained DNNs produce embeddings that are semantically meaningful, although not adapted to the specific induced schema.

 To produce training data that results in embeddings that perform well on rare events, \sn performs the following selection procedure.
 First, \sn uses a pre-trained DNN to generate embeddings over the data records.
-Then, \sn executes the FPF algorithm to select the training data. \sn constructs triplets from the training data via target DNN annotations.
+Then, \sn executes the FPF algorithm to select the training data. \sn constructs triplets from the training data via target labeler annotations. \sn will first bucket records by the closeness function.
+To construct a triplet, \sn will sample two different buckets at random: it will select the anchor and positive record at random from the first bucket and a negative record at random from the second bucket.